Plan your trip

 Lake O’Hara is a true gem - a unique collection of exquisite lakes and hanging valleys linked by a well-maintained network of connector trails and high alpine routes.
 Visitors can choose a single breathtaking destination or link two or more together for an unforgettable day.

 The Lake O’Hara area is in Yoho National Park and borders Banff National Park.
-To protect this sensitive alpine area and provide a wilderness experience, bus access to Lake O’Hara is managed though reservations on a Parks Canada shuttle bus (when operating).
+To protect this sensitive alpine area and provide a wilderness experience, access to Lake O’Hara is managed through Parks Canada shuttle bus reservations.

 Advanced reservations are required.
 There are four ways to visit Lake O’Hara:

 - Stay at the Elizabeth Parker Hut, book with the Alpine Club of Canada.

 Both day trips and overnight adventures to Lake O'Hara begin by bus.
 Parks Canada’s Lake O'Hara bus runs mid-June through early October.
-Reservations are required for your in-bound journey only and will be allocated through a random draw reservation system.
+Reservations are required.
 The bus departs from the Lake O’Hara parking lot, 12 km west of Lake Louise, Alberta or 13 km east of Field, B.C.